You should find them at the bottom of the page if you click on a post.

 NYT college essays

-Inequality is much studied at the moment.
+Inequality is in the focus of researchers at the moment.
 But usually researchers focus on inequality in income or wealth.
-Ultimately, people probably care more about consumption than their income, so it would be good to know how consumption inequality has evolved.1 That, however, is more difficult to measure.
+But people probably care more about consumption than their income, so it would be good to know how consumption inequality has evolved.1 That, however, is more difficult to measure.
 While for income and wealth researchers can rely on some tax data, administrative data or plausible self-reported numbers, it’s hard to keep track of a person’s consumption.